Communities

 what I know so far

-msh210‭ wrote about 2 years ago · edited about 2 years ago
+msh210‭ wrote over 2 years ago · edited over 2 years ago

 Obviously for $n=2$ the maximum is $1$.
 It's not much harder to see that for $n=3$ the maximum is $3$ (just go through the cases).
 I ran a script to pick books at random repeatedly so I don't know for certain that I found the maximum, but the highest number I got was $7$ for $n=4$ and $15$ for $n=5$.
 But a formula (or recursion) would be very nice and a proof even nicer.
 (Those numbers look like $2^{n-1}-1$ so far but I don't think that that continues.)